Sai-Moen/TMInterface-AS-SaiMoen/site/distributions/controller/incremental.md

 ### Understanding the timeranges

+Note: this section may be a bit outdated...

 #### Starting Timerange

 For each time in this range, the plugin will run the script as if the simulation just started,